LCPCM looks forward too seeing everyone in person again!. A buffet lunch will be served.

 Registration deadline is 11:59pm October 15, 2023.

 Attendees will be required to sign in and out in order to receive a CEU certificate.
 Partial credit will not be given.
 A link will be sent to an evaluation form and the certificate on Monday, October 30.

 *If you join when you register, you are eligible for the membership rate.

-Approved by the Maryland Board of Professional Counselors and Social Work.
+Approved by the Maryland Board of Professional Counselors.